 PHILOSOPHY II-Christian Ethics.
 This course treats both the theoretical and practical aspects of the subject.
 The source and principles of the Christian ideal are studied and contrasted with the humanistic theories.
 The latter part of the course deals with the application of the Christian standard to the complex problems of life.
 A timely course in this day of confusion of right and wrong.
-Text: "A Manual of Christian Ethics"-Keyser.
+Textbook used.
 Elective.
 Value, 2 semester hours.
-Offered in 1937-38.
+Offered in second semester of 1937-38.

 PHILOSOPHY III-Psychology.
 A course which treats the elementary and essential principles of the mental life.
 The psychology which is taught in the Institute is grounded in Biblical truth and is set over against the psychology which is speculative and pagan.
 Required in the Theological and Christian Education Courses.
 Text: "Christian Psychology" by Norlie.
 Value, 3 semester hours.
-Offered in second semester, 1936-37.
+Offered in 1938-39.